msfred/HR-SampleProduct/README.md

-# Sample-Application
+# HR-SampleProduct-Api
-A sample application to show the features of GitHub
+A web api application for the Human Resources department's Sample product to show the features of GitHub